stjordanis/terra-docs-old/docs/validator-faq.md

 title: Validator FAQ
 ---

-{% hint style="warning" %}
-Disclaimer This is work in progress.
+> This is work in progress.
 Mechanisms and values are susceptible to change.
-{% endhint %}
+{warning}

 ## General Concepts